Najya808/Elasticsearch-Threat-Hunting-and-Observability-Labs/README.md

 - (Lab_04_Loading_Sample_Log_Data.md)
   Created structured sample logs and ingested them into Elasticsearch using Kibana upload and ingest pipelines, validating data parsing in Discover.

+- (Lab_05_Understanding_Indices_Shards_Replicas.md)
+  Created and explored custom indices in Elasticsearch with different shard and replica settings, analyzing their impact on performance and fault tolerance.